Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 13. Press the <span style="font-family:courier;color:blue;font-weight:bold">ctrl-l</span> key combination.
 What happens?
 What is the advantage of using **ctrl-u** as opposed to **ctrl-l**?

     The Bash shortcut keys that you just learned are sufficient to perform Bash Shell editing.
-Although you are NOT required to learn other short-cut keys, here is a link to a listing in case you are interested: [ostechnix.com/list-useful-bash-keyboard-shortcuts/ Useful BashShell Keyboard Shortcuts](https://)
+Although you are NOT required to learn other short-cut keys, here is a link to a listing in case you are interested: <https://ostechnix.com/list-useful-bash-keyboard-shortcuts/>

 **Running a Shell Script to Check Student Online Tutorial Participation**